-- 1. [Distribution Companies/Clean Energy Caucus/Retailers/MA DOER/CLC] MA Distribution Companies' path forward for metering should take into account: - a.
-The goals and desired functionality and outcomes - b. the starting point of each Distribution Company, e.g., their existing metering infrastructure, communications systems, billing systems, etc.; and - c. analysis of alternative investments/technologies and their relative costs and benefits. - 2.
-[Clean Energy Caucus] A utility that is proposing a grid modernization investment must show clearly in their initial filing that the chosen technology (e.g., AMR, AMI) and vendor solution can functionally perform the tasks and capabilities upon which their benefit-cost analysis is based. - 3.
-[AGO] If a utility desires to install advanced metering capabilities in order to achieve certain goals and desired functionalities and outcomes, the utility should be required to demonstrate a net benefit of a full system wide advanced meter rollout.
+- 1. [Distribution Companies/Clean Energy Caucus/Retailers/MA DOER/CLC/General Electric] MA Distribution Companies' path forward for metering should take into account: - a.
+The goals and desired functionality and outcomes - b. the starting point of each Distribution Company, e.g., their existing metering infrastructure, communications systems, billing systems, etc.; and - c. analysis of alternative investments/technologies and their relative costs and benefits. - [Clean Energy Caucus/MA DOER/General Electric] A utility that is proposing a grid modernization investment must show clearly in their initial filing that the chosen technology (e.g., AMR, AMI) and vendor solution can functionally perform the tasks and capabilities upon which their benefit-cost analysis is based.23 - 3.
+[Office of the Attorney General/Low Income Network] If a utility desires to install advanced metering capabilities in order to achieve certain goals and desired functionalities and outcomes, the utility should be required to demonstrate a net benefit of a full system wide advanced meter rollout.
 Otherwise, the utility should be required to provide technology to collect time of use data for those who request them, including electric vehicles and target resources on a beneficiary pays basis. - 4.
-[Clean Energy Caucus] Metering of customer load (including that of electric vehicles) should be capable of realizing the benefits that result from the use of vehicle load to balance electricity demand and supply, smooth load curves, maintain operating frequency, and facilitate the integration of variable renewable resources.
+[Clean Energy Caucus/MA DOER] Metering of customer load (including that of electric vehicles) should be capable of realizing the benefits that result from the use of load to balance electricity demand and supply, smooth load curves, maintain operating frequency, and facilitate the integration of variable renewable resources.